Jeremiah 50:11-13

 Those who celebrate the downfall of God’s people and trust in their own power ultimately face divine judgment.

-12 your mother will be utterly disappointed.
-She who bore you will be confounded.
+12 your mother will be greatly ashamed; she who bore you will be disgraced.
 Behold, she will be the least of the nations, a wilderness, a dry land, and a desert.

-13 Because of Yahweh’s wrath she won’t be inhabited, but she will be wholly desolate.
-Everyone who goes by Babylon will be astonished, and hiss at all her plagues.
+13 Because of the wrath of the LORD, she will not be inhabited; she will become completely desolate.
+All who pass through Babylon will be horrified and will hiss at all her wounds.

 Those who celebrate the downfall of God’s people and trust in their own power ultimately face divine judgment.